bloominstituteoftechnology/Lambda-Hello/JonathanT.md

-# Howdy
+# Howdy from an alternate reality

 My name is Jonathan Taylor and here are three words that describe me:

-- happy
+- bashful
-- dopey
+- grumpy
-- sleepy
+- sneezy

-My favorite animal is the wolf.
-Wolves live and hunt in packs and are known to roam large distances.
+I enjoy ballet dancing.
+Real men don't lift weights, they lift women.